 There are three Army dental clinics in Area I of the Republic of Korea; one clinic each at CP Casey, CP Red Cloud, and CP Stanley.
 Priority of care is to active duty service members and focused on meeting the mandated dental readiness mission.

 The island of Korea is relatively small and highly populated but there are many things to do and enjoy while experiencing a culture of the Korean people.
-The cities offer public transportation, shopping, entertainment and the diverse landscape offers beaches, mountains and valleys to site see.
+The cities offer public transportation, shopping, entertainment and the diverse landscape offers summer beaches, winter skiing mountains and valleys to site see.